 The internet has enabled a whole new way to publish, share and consume information.
 It has allowed the introduction of thousands of different media websites and social media pages.
 A lot of the news we consume online, mainly in our social media feeds, is not true, a lot of it is fake news.
 Fake news is news, stories or hoaxes created to deliberately misinform or deceive readers.

-The Department of defence immediately contradicted the Fake news story and the publisher later apologised for disrespecting a deceased soldier.
+The Department of defense immediately contradicted the Fake news story and the publisher later apologized for disrespecting a deceased soldier.
 There was no legal action taken on this story.
 The unethical motive behind this story was to pander racists.

 There is always a motive behind fake news stories, and a lot of time people are easy to believe everything they read, we as consumers should always research details of news before we create our own opinion.